A COMPLETE STEP-BY-STEP GUIDE (2020)

-Following this guide, in just 15 minutes a day for the next few days, you will have an email marketing plan that:
+Following this guide, in just 15 minutes a day for the next three days, you'll be able to build an email marketing plan that:

 - Captures new leads and customers.
 Capitalize on the traffic coming to your website!

 - Doubles your returning customers.
 After all, your customers are also your warmest leads.

 - Brings back visitors who abandon cart.
 Don’t miss out on hot leads!